Hans Reichenbach (1891—1953)

 Reichenbach says the second possibility entails an anomaly in the law of causality.
 If we assume normal causality, topology become an empirical theory and we can discover the geometry of the real world.
 This example is another falsification of Kantian theory of synthetic a priori.
 Kant believed both the Euclidean geometry and the law of causality were a priori.
 But if Euclidean geometry were an a priori truth, normal causality might be false; if normal causality were an a priori truth, Euclidean geometry might be false.
 We arbitrarily can choose the geometry or we arbitrarily can choose the causality; but we cannot choose both.
 Thus the most important implication of the philosophical analysis of topology is that the theory of space depends on normal causality.

 Reichenbach also faces the problem of the direction of time.
 All mechanical processes are reversible: if f(t) is a solution of the equations of classical mechanics then f(-t) is also an admissible solution; also in the theory of relativity f(-t) is an admissible solution.
 Thus neither theory gives a consistent definition of the direction of time.
-In fact the direction of time is definable only by means of irreversible processes, ie processes that are characterized by an increase of entropy.
+In fact the direction of time is definable only by means of irreversible processes, that is, processes that are characterized by an increase of entropy.
 But the definition is not straightforward.
 The second law of thermodynamics, which states the principle of increase of entropy, is a statistical law, not a deterministic law.
 Really the elementary processes of statistical thermodynamics are reversible, because they are controlled by the laws of classical mechanics.
-In fact all macroscopic processes are also reversible, in a sense: every upgrade of entropy is naturally followed by a corresponding downgrade; we cannot control the downgrade and thus we cannot reverse the process.
-But statistical thermodynamics asserts that after a large amount of time the entropy will diminish to the initial value.
+In fact all macroscopic processes are theoretically reversible because statistical thermodynamics asserts that, in an isolated system, after an extremely large amount of time, the entropy will diminish to infinitesimally close to the initial value.
 In an isolated system, in an infinite time, there are as many downgrades as upgrades of the entropy.
-Thus if we observe two states A and B, and the entropy of B is greater than the entropy of A, we cannot assert that B is later than A. But if we consider not an isolated system, but many isolated systems, we realized that the probability that we observe a decrease of entropy is less than the probability we observe an increase of entropy.
-We can therefore use many-system probabilities to define a direction of time.
-Reichenbach asserts that it is possible to define an entropy for the whole universe and the statistical theory proves that the entropy of the universe first increases and then decreases; thus we can define a direction of time only for sections of time, not for the whole time.
-Reichenbach notes that this theory of time was stated in 19th century by Boltzmann (Ludwig Boltzmann, b 1844 d 1906, Austrian physicist, formulated the statistical theory of entropy).
+Thus if we observe two states A and B, and the entropy of B is greater than the entropy of A, we cannot assert that B is later than A. But if we consider not an isolated system, but many isolated systems over relatively short durations compared to the duration required for a return to the same value of entropy, then the probability that we observe a decrease of entropy is less than the probability we observe an increase of entropy.
+We can therefore use “many-system probabilities” to define a direction of time.
+Reichenbach asserts that it is possible to define an entropy for the whole universe, and statistical theory proves that the entropy of the universe first increases and then decreases; thus we can define a direction of time, but only for sections of time, not for the whole time.
+Reichenbach notes that this theory of time was stated in 19th century by Boltzmann (Ludwig Boltzmann, 1844-1906, Austrian physicist who formulated the statistical theory of entropy).

 The special theory of relativity gives an unified theory of space and time in the absence of gravitational field.
 One example of the necessity of an unified theory of space and time is the length contraction, an effect predicted by the theory; this effect shows that the length of a moving rod depends on simultaneity.
 The special theory of relativity states that the length of a rod measured using a metre that is at rest with respect to the rod is different from the length measured using a metre which is moving with respect to the rod.
 In the first instance we measure the length of the rod by means of the well-known method used by classical mechanics.
 But we use a different method when the measuring rod is not at rest with respect to the metre.
 We measure the length of the moving rod by means of the distance between the two points occupied at a given time by the two ends of the moving rod, ie we mark the simultaneous positions of the two ends and we measure the distance between those positions; thus this method depend on the definition of simultaneity, which also depends on a definition.
 It must be acknowledged that the length of a moving rod is a matter of definition, but the length contraction is a genuine physical hypothesis confirmed by experiments.
 We must also recognize the priority of time over space: the ability to measure time is a requisite for the theory of space.
 Therefore only an unified theory of space and time is suitable.
 In spite of the necessity for an unified theory of space and time, Reichenbach states (in The philosophy of space and time) that space and time are different concepts which remain distinct in the theory of relativity.
 The real space is three-dimensional and the real time is one-dimensional: the four-dimensional space-time used in the theory of relativity is a mathematical artefact.
 Also the mathematical formulation of the special theory of relativity acknowledges the difference between space and time: the equation that defines the metric is dx^2 + dy^2 + dz^2 – dt^2 = ds^2 and the time coordinate is distinguishable from the space coordinates by the negative sign.
 How can we know the space is three-dimensional? and how can we recognize the difference between a real space and a mathematical space?